Brown–Vialetto–Van Laere syndrome: Prognosis

 The clinical course of BVVL can vary from one patient to another.
 There have been cases with progressive deterioration, deterioration followed by periods of stabilization, and deterioration with abrupt periods of increasing severity.

-The syndrome has previously been considered to have a high mortality rate but the initial response of most patients to the Riboflavin protocol are very encouraging and seem to indicate a significantly improved life expectancy could be achievable.
+The syndrome has previously been considered to have a high mortality rate but the initial response of most patients to the riboflavin protocol are very encouraging and seem to indicate a significantly improved life expectancy could be achievable.
 There are three documented cases of BVVL where the patient died within the first five years of the disease.
 On the contrary, most patients have survived more than 10 years after the onset of their first symptom, and several cases have survived 20–30 years after the onset of their first symptom.

 Families with multiple cases of BVVL and, more generally, multiple cases of infantile progressive bulbar palsy can show variability in age of disease onset and survival.
 Dipti and Childs described such a situation in which a family had five children that had Infantile PBP.
 In this family, three siblings showed sensorineural deafness and other symptoms of BVVL at an older age.
 The other two siblings showed symptoms of Fazio-Londe disease and died before the age of two.

 Epidemiology

-As of 2015, there are approximately 70 known cases of Brown-Vialetto-Van-Laere syndrome worldwide.
-BVVL was first described in a Portuguese family, and has since been described in a number of ethnic groups.
-Reports have shown that BVVL infects females more than males at a rate of 5:1 respectively.
-However, males usually exhibit more severe symptoms, an earlier onset of deafness and a tendency to die earlier in life.
+Between 2010 and 2024, the Cure RTD Patient Registry documented over 400 patients with genetically confirmed RTD.
+This includes, ~200 individuals with RTD type 2 and ~200 individuals with RTD type 3, of which over 200 are reported in the literature.
+Approximately 59% of reported patients are females.

 History

 The syndrome was first described by Charles Brown in 1894; further accounts by Vialetto and Van Laere followed in 1936 and 1966, respectively.
-There were very few cases reported in the medical literature over the 100 odd years since its first description however with the specific genetic testing available in recent years more cases are being identified and treated.
+The connection between the syndrome and riboflavin-transporting genes was first demonstrated in 2010, which led to the term "riboflavin transporter deficiency" emerging as an alternative name for the disorder.